nelci592/reporting-docs/designing-reports/report-structure/overview.md

 The __Telerik Report__ consists of several different sections that may contain report items.
               Each report section represents specific area on the report page, and defines how to render the report items that belong to it.
-Every section is an instance of the [T:Telerik.Reporting.ReportSectionBase]() class.
+Every section is an instance of the [ReportSectionBase](/reporting/api/Telerik.Reporting.ReportSectionBase) class.
               The __Height__ property defines the space that a section occupies on the page.
 Other specific properties such as __PrintOnFirstPage__ and __PrintOnLastPage__ define the particular section's behavior.